Wellington In A Day

 You can walk from one end of the central business district (CBD) to the other in about half an hour but be sure to factor in more time for lingering at each stop and taking in the sights in between.

 Instead of heading through the central city streets, meander down to the waterfront to continue your journey.
 The waterfront is always bustling, and if you feel a bit more active you can hire a bike or roller skates to get along.
-Stop off at Frank Kitts park if you’re visiting with children - they’ll love the lighthouse slide - or pop into one of the shops and stalls along the way.
+Stop off at Frank Kitts park if you'e visiting with children or, pop into one of the shops and stalls along the way.

 Start your waterfront walk here and find out more about the history of the capital city and its marine associations.